ari-feiglin/UnTUC/Usage.md

 ***
 ### **run_window**
 This function prints and manages a window.
 Because I wrote it, it isn't customizable, and should only be used if you don't require too much customization.
-Because of this, you cannot pass arguments to actions (`window` and `button` are passed, but not `args`).
-Use wasd to move the cursor.
+Because of this, you cannot pass arguments to actions (`window` and `index` are passed, but not `args`).
+Use wasd to move the cursor, enter to click, and q to exit.

 ```c
 void run_window(window_t * window)